We have a dedicated room for functions and live music.

 By day, it’s a crêperie with a hornby train running around the cafe and all sorts of curios decorating the walls.
 The coffee is pretty damn decent and our food display is stocked by none other than a cabinet minister.

 In the evening, it’s a howff where you can relax with your mates or enjoy the entertainment.
-We near as always have an event on from quiz nights, to open mic night, jazz and local talented musicians.
+We near as always have an event on from quiz nights, to open mic night, jazz and local or visiting talented musicians.
+We have two stages: one in the cafe and the other in Bark!, our dedicated venue for music and functions.

 We have 14 great crêpes to choose from.
 If you think you can do better, you can design your own.